junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Cas."
 He calls the angel, holding the stare one last time, as determined as he can be.
 The decision is already made.

-"*Omnipotentis Dei potestatem invoco!*" Dean starts.
+"*Omnipotentis Dei potestatem invoco!*" Dean starts, just as Cas about to take the last step.

 <br>

-#### draft notes

-[+Cas POV, upset, self-aware; angry/sad Dean's sacrifice plan; deliberately didn't mention what if he's sent to Heaven (expelled but not summoned in time) he might kill himself]

 ### Chap.
 6 Inside My Mind (Ritual+reunion)